JETSCAPE/SummerSchool2022/Jul28_Hydro/README.md

 </details>

-The parameters we set in this user XML file will overwrite the ones in the `Master XML file` which can be found in `JETSCAPE/config/jetscape_master.xml` ([Link](https://github.com/JETSCAPE/JETSCAPE/blob/main/config/jetscape_master.xml); we don't change this file at all.).
-The Master XML file contains default values for every possible module and parameter settings which will be used for all activated modules (as specified by the User XML file), if they are not overridden in the User XML file (in the example above, we only set the parameter `<freezeout_temperature>` in the User XML file for `MUSIC`).
+The parameters we set in this user XML file will overwrite the ones in the `master XML file` which can be found in `JETSCAPE/config/jetscape_master.xml` ([Link](https://github.com/JETSCAPE/JETSCAPE/blob/main/config/jetscape_master.xml); we don't change this file at all.).
+The master XML file contains default values for every possible module and parameter settings which will be used for all activated modules (as specified by the user XML file), if they are not overridden in the user XML file (in the example above, we only set the parameter `<freezeout_temperature>` in the user XML file for `MUSIC`).
 The box below contains the parameters of `MUSIC` in the `jetscape_master.xml`.

 <details>

-​	<summary>Click to expand `jetscape_master.xml`!</summary>
+​	<summary>Click to see part of `jetscape_master.xml`</summary>